We love Iraklion town. It has the best of Greek and Cretan life to offer, and we are happy to share our favourite places with you.

 shopping, for the locals.

 Most visitors access Iraklion from the harbour, walking up the hill from the port or walking around the Venetian harbour along 25th August Street towards the Liondaria.
-As you pass along this street you will notice the striking church called Agios Titos (left), with its own expansive plateia.
-There is a great modern café next door with a pleasant courtyard.
+As you pass along this street you will notice the striking church called Agios Titos (above), with its own expansive plateia.
+There is a great modern bar café next door with a pleasant courtyard.

 Also along this street are newly restored Venetian mansions as lovely examples of neoclassical architecture with gorgeous ironwork balconies.